 This purple beauty came into my life at the perfect time too, because I recently discovered that November is “Better Nutrition Month”.
 Orange fleshed sweet potatoes are praised for being one of the best sources for beta-carotene (the precursor to Vitamin A).
 But what about purple sweet potatoes?
 Their purple color is caused by anthocyanins which have important antioxidant and anti-inflammatory properties.
 But no matter the color, sweet potatoes contribute greatly towards your daily intake of Vitamin A and antioxidants.
 Totally nutritious and delicious!
 Now let’s make some gnocchi out of it, because it’s my favorite thing to make out of potatoes.

-PURPLE SWEET POTATO GNOCCHI WITH GUILTLESS GOAT CHEESE ALFREDO
+PURPLE SWEET POTATO GNOCCHI WITH LIGHTER GOAT CHEESE ALFREDO

 Serves 4, with some extra sauce

 1 lb purple sweet potatoes (about 2 cups cooked and mashed)